Sonny6155/termania/README.md

 ## Technical Notes
 ### Design considerations
 Graphics is purely text-based, since sixel is unsupported on the default terminal for Mac and GNOME.
-For the same reason, colour space should be 8-bit and should only use ASCII for consistent width/support.
+For the same reason, colour space should be 4-bit and should only use ASCII chars for consistent width/support.

 Python is fine because the Mac terminal refresh rate is the far greater bottleneck.
 But the libraries should be kept minimal so that it is lightweight, easily rewritable for another language/application if needed, and as a learning experience.